andyeske/How-to-CAD-Onshape/README.md

 * Learning how to create an engineering drawing of a part and assembly (including exploded views).
 * Exploring the best-practices of drawing creation, including different formats and information to be conveyed (such as tolerancing, material properties).

-**Session Activity:** Using the tools learned on Session 8, we’ll design a set of objects, namely:
+**Session Activities:** Using the tools learned on Session 8, we’ll design a set of objects, namely:
 * A laser-cuttable [wooden airplane](https://cdn.create.vista.com/api/media/small/179940816/stock-photo-close-view-small-wooden-toy-plane-white) model.
 * A set of engineering drawings of the plane assembly and each of its constituent parts.